 The Group, through its Internal Audit, seeks to adequately monitor key risks which might jeopardise the achievement of its strategy and goals, related control systems, and governance processes.
-By providing assurances and advice, and with a deep understanding of operations, Internal Audit helps to strengthen and protect the value of the Group.
+By providing assurances and advice, and with a deep understanding of operations, Internal Audit helps to accomplish the Bank's objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of governance, risk management, and control processes.
+The independent and impartial audit function is performed with due care and diligence, in accordance with professional principles, the hierarchy of Internal Audit rules, the internal rules governing the functioning of Internal Audit, and applicable laws and regulations.
 The best practice examples and international guidelines established by the Committee of Sponsoring Organisations of the Treadway Commission ('COSO') and Control Objectives for Information Technologies ('COBIT') used at the IT audit are the criteria Internal Audit uses to cover all control objectives and risk management.

 Internal Audits serve as an advisory tool for the systematic and professional assessment of the success of the Group's risk management procedures, control system, and governance of the Group operations.
-Following a risk-based methodology, the Internal Audit prepares the yearly audit plan, which has been approved by the Management Board, while Supervisory Board is being informed.
-On that basis, the Internal Audit serves as an impartial guide to the Management and Supervisory Board regarding those areas at the Bank and of the Group with the highest risk in order to help ensure such risks are managed appropriately.
+Following a risk-based methodology, Internal Audit prepares the yearly audit plan, which has been approved by the Management Board, with the consent of the Supervisory Board.
+On that basis, the Internal Audit serves as an impartial guide to the Management and Supervisory Boards regarding those areas at the Bank and of the Group with the highest risk in order to help ensure such risks are managed appropriately.
 Internal Audit also performs "Group Audits" in which internal auditors of the Group members participate in order to provide assurance at the Group level, as well as to provide additional expertise and assistance.
 The performance of the quality review of the internal audit service in all members of the Group is also guaranteed.

 The Internal Audit dedicates significant resources to verifying whether audit recommendations have been fulfilled, providing training and consultancy to the management, and promoting the assurance of high-quality and professional operations of the internal audit function.
 The Internal Audit introduces the uniform rules of operation as part of the internal audit function and supervising compliance with these rules across the entire Group.
-The Internal Audit and other internal audit services in the Group operate in accordance with the International Standards for the Professional Practice of Internal Auditing, the ZBan-3, or other relevant laws which regulate the operations of a member, the Code of Ethics of Internal Auditors, and the Code of Internal Auditing Principles.
+The Internal Audit and other internal audit services in the Group operate in accordance with the Global Internal Audit Standards (in force from 9 January 2025), the ZBan-3, or other relevant laws which regulate the operations of a member, the Code of Ethics of Internal Auditors, and the Code of Internal Auditing Principles.

 5.2.
-The number of directorships held by members of the management body (Articles 435.2 a of CRR)
+The number of directorships held by members of the Management Body (Articles 435 2 a of CRR)